Social Security Tribunal of Canada

 7 – You have a hearing

-Usually, the Appeal Division schedules your hearing right after you get permission to appeal.
+Usually, the Appeal Division schedules your hearing after all parties have submitted their arguments.

-We ask what type of hearing you prefer in your application to the Appeal Division.
+We ask what type of hearing you want in your Notice of Appeal to the Appeal Division form.

 If you have an oral hearing